top of page

 Drawing out equity from properties has been one of the most beloved ways to obtain liquidity.

-Take note though that CPF funds cannot be used to pay for your equity loan installments.
-Only cash is allowed.
+• CPF funds cannot be used to service equity loan instalments

 refinance and stretch tenure method property